Library

 Book fairs

-In the fall and spring, the Daugherty Library hosts a book fair where students and guests may purchase popular books from Scholastic at the fair in the library and online.
+During the school year, the Daugherty Library hosts a book fair where students and guests may purchase popular books from Scholastic at the fair in the library and online.
 The book fairs usually take place in the fall around Parent Conference Night and in the spring around a PTA event night.
 All proceeds go to purchase books for the library through Scholastic.
 The students really look forward to the book fair.

 Guest readers